Software Framework for Optically Accessible Quantum Memory Using Group-IV Color Centers in Diamond: Modeling

 \textit{Microwave control:} We simulate the $\pi/2$ rotation using microwave control using the Lindblad-master equation shown in Eq. (\ref{eq:lind}) with the Hamiltonian \cite{pieplow_efficient_2024}

 consisting of the time-invariant part $H_{\rm dc}$ due to the DC magnetic field and the driving term $H_{\rm ac}(t)$ modeling an oscillating AC magnetic field and the dissipator $\mathcal{L}_D^{(T,E_x,\epsilon_{xy},\bm{B_{\rm dc}})}(\rho)$ containing only the temperature, strain and field $\bm{B_{\rm dc}}$ dependent phononic processes.
-The $\pi/2$ rotation is achieved by driving the AC field for a quarter of a full Rabi oscillation \cite{pieplow_efficient_2024}.
+The $\pi/2$ rotation is achieved by driving the AC field for a quarter of a full Rabi oscillation for both the SiV$^{-}$ and SnV$^{-}$ \cite{pieplow_efficient_2024}.